All Episodes

 We allow you to smoke.

-We just don't let you smoke where other people have to breathe the smoke that you that you're exhaling or comes from your cigarette.
+We just don't let you smoke where other people have to breathe the smoke that you're exhaling or comes from your cigarette.

-The same thing with obesity, which incidentally is a public interest because we're going to spend five billion dollars on treating people with obesity in our hospitals in New York City alone this year.
+Same thing with obesity, which incidentally is a public interest because we're going to spend $5 billion on treating people with obesity in our hospitals in New York City alone this year.

 Where is it too far for government to go?